Updated January 2020

 Editor’s note: This post is part of a series aimed at helping teachers come up with single-day class trip ideas.

 In this post, I’ve listed attractions in Gettysburg and Williamsburg/Jamestown ─ two of our most popular destinations ─ that are mostly or entirely outside.
-They are ideal for September and October trips, and of course, the spring.
+They are ideal for spring trips and trips in September and October, as well.

 To see all of our day trip ideas posts, click this link.

-A Gettysburg visit offers powerful history lessons, great scenery and a fantastic option for an outdoor 8th grade trip.
+A Gettysburg visit offers powerful history lessons, great scenery and a fantastic option for an outdoor field trip.
 With a guided tour ─ delivered in dramatic fashion ─ your students will be transfixed.

 Although it’s indoors, I will also recommend the Cyclorama as part of any Gettysburg visit.
 It’s a massive oil-on-canvas painting that surrounds visitors, depicting Pickett’s Charge on the third and final day of the battle.